|

 One spring day, a traveling priest visits the site of the old battle at

-Yashima located next to a beautiful beach with the crystal blue sea on one
+Yashima located next to a beautiful beach with the crystal blue sea on

-clans fought for supremacy.
+and Genji clans fought for supremacy.

-The story unfolds with the priest meeting the ghost of the Genji general,
+The story unfolds with the priest meeting the ghost of the Genji

-through the night, he narrates of his great courage and bravery in the battle
+enemy warriors.
+All through the night, he narrates of his great courage

-and his finally victory over his foes, and as the day dawns the ghost fades
+and bravery in the battle and his finally victory over his foes, and as

 Among Kamigata-mai, it is one of the most strenuous and active dance